propiro/BTT_TF_Cloud_AFW/README.md

 Supports the basic WebDav operations - *PROPFIND*, *GET*, *PUT*, *DELETE*, *MKCOL*, *MOVE* etc.

 Once the WebDAV server is running on the ESP8266, a WebDAV client like Windows can access the filesystem on the SD card just like a cloud drive.
 The drive can also be mounted like a networked drive, and allows copying/pasting/deleting files on SD card remotely.

+## FTP Server
+The FTP server is tested with (FileZilla)[https://filezilla-project.org/].
+If you would like to use another FTP client read the limiations, please.

+**Limitations**
+* The LIST command is not supported so the most FTP clients will not work
+* Only supports passive FTP mode
+* No encryption
+* Accepts only 1 connection at the same time

 ## Pinout